0xGingi/gpt-4o-discord-bot/README.md

 * Responds to messages sent in channels
 * Use !image to generate a image
+* Use !tts to get a tts response
 * Voice Message Conversation (Send Voice Message -> FFMPEG Convert -> Whisper Transcribes -> Generates Response -> TTS)
 * Please Note: This Listens to all messages in every channel it has permissions in by default, so either add a command and splice like I did with !image or manage your channel permissions properly!